-To perform difficult and complex space assessment, financial, and administrative studies; to manage large and complex facility improvement projects and/or capital park, trail, and open space development projects; to negotiate and administer consultant agreements and leases; to manage complex special property related projects; to provide support services to departments on facility-related issues; and to exercise technical and functional supervision over professional and technical personnel.
+To develop and manage difficult and complex capital improvements, construction, or real estate services projects from inception to completion; to perform difficult and complex space assessment, financial, and administrative studies; to manage large and complex facility improvement projects and/or capital park, trail, and open space development projects; to negotiate and administer consultant and lease agreements, an participate in real estate acquisition and disposition; to manage complex special property related projects; and to provide support services to departments on facility-related issues.

 This is the advanced journey level class in the Project Manager series.
 Positions at this level are distinguished from other classes within the series by the level of responsibility assumed, complexity of duties assigned, independence of action taken, by the amount of time spent performing assigned duties, and by the nature of the public contact made.
-Employees perform the most difficult and responsible types of duties assigned to classes within this series including managing large capital improvement projects, conducting difficult facilities-related studies, negotiating and administering complex leases or sensitive agreements, and exercising technical and functional supervision over professional and technical personnel.
+Employees perform the most difficult and responsible types of duties assigned to classes within this series including managing large capital improvement projects, conducting difficult facilities-related studies, negotiating and administering complex leases or sensitive agreements.
 Employees at this level are required to be fully trained in all procedures related to assigned area of responsibility.

 SUPERVISION RECEIVED AND EXERCISED